Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-cookies.md

   - javascript
 ---

-In this tutorial we'll be looking into working with browser cookies in Vanilla JavaScript.
+In this tutorial, we'll be looking into working with browser cookies in Vanilla JavaScript.
 It's not the most widely used functionality, but great to keep track of small things like whether someone clicked a cookie bar.

 We can `set`, `get`, `change` and, `delete` a cookies.